Sunday, 10 November 2019

 Expect to have the person you are tarnished, stained and ripped to shreds.

-Do not expect to be understood.
+Do not expect to be understood by them.
 Ever.

 ...................................................................................................................................................